scotthowson/OnePlus-8-Halium-11-Build-Tools/Readme.md

 fastboot devices
 # If your device is listed while on stock recovery then proceed to the next steps.

-# If you have issues with the device connecting you can try checking devicee manager and installing the OnePlus USB drivers.
+# If you have issues with the device connecting
+# Check device manager and installing the USB drivers.
 # https://github.com/IllSaft/OP8-USBDRV

 # In order to flash our system.img we need to make room for it.